Andrew Brunette

 Playing career 1993–2012

-Andrew D. Brunette (born August 24, 1973) is a Canadian professional ice hockey coach and former player.
-He is the interim head coach for the Florida Panthers of the National Hockey League (NHL).
-As a player, Brunette played over 1,100 career games in the NHL with the Washington Capitals, Nashville Predators, Atlanta Thrashers, Minnesota Wild, Colorado Avalanche and Chicago Blackhawks.
-He previously served as an assistant coach of the NHL's Minnesota Wild and was also the Wild's assistant general manager.
+Andrew D. Brunette (born August 24, 1973) is a Canadian professional ice hockey coach and former player who is the head coach for the Nashville Predators of the National Hockey League (NHL).
+As a player, Brunette played over 1,100 career games in the NHL with the Washington Capitals, Nashville Predators, Atlanta Thrashers, Minnesota Wild, Colorado Avalanche, and Chicago Blackhawks between 1996 and 2012.
+He previously served as interim head coach for the Florida Panthers, as an assistant coach for the Minnesota Wild and New Jersey Devils, and as the Wild's assistant general manager.

 Playing career